 How to Plan Your Kitchen Remodel

-A kitchen remodel is a large, expensive, and complex project that will affect almost every part of your home and your daily life.
+A kitchen remodel is a large, expensive, and complex project.
+It will affect almost every part of your home and your daily life.
 The good news is that it is worth the effort.
 Your kitchen remodel will pay for itself over time with added value to your house, and most importantly, a new design will fit your family’s lifestyle.

 The timing of your kitchen remodel should be determined very early during your planning process.
-This will allow you and your family to prepare for changes in your living situation and give you a chance to coordinate your remodeling efforts with contractors and designers.
+This will allow you and your family to prepare for changes in your living situation.
+Additionally, it gives you a chance to coordinate your remodeling efforts with contractors and designers.
 Ultimately, you should determine when the remodel will happen based on your family’s upcoming schedule.

 PLANNING, PLANNING, PLANNING

-The key to a great kitchen remodel is starting with a well thought out plan and timeline.
+A great kitchen remodel starts with a well thought out plan and timeline.
 The planning stage is like building a solid foundation – don’t build it on unrealistic expectations.
 Your kitchen remodel will have setbacks and mistakes even after careful planning.
 Having a solid, yet flexible plan will help you cope with what may be a stressful few months.
 Below are more considerations that may affect your timeline:

 - TIME OF YEAR – Your kitchen will be temporarily unusable and unless you have a second kitchen, you will want to set up a temporary kitchen with a microwave, refrigerator, and have access to water for washing dishes.
 An outdoor grill can provide an alternate method of cooking and a larger variety of meal options.
 If you plan on eating out during your remodel, don’t forget to add this expense to your budget.